ekorpela/cloud-vm-workshop/README.md

 - [cPouta cloud](https://research.csc.fi/pouta-user-guide): learn how to start a VM, add users and volumes, set up network and floating IP, and save a virtual machine image by taking a snaphot. *Kalle Happonen and Jukka Nousiainen (ELIXIR-FI)*, [materials](/materials/elixir-fi)

 - Using clouds and VMs in bioinformatics training in Sweden.
-[Bioimg.org](https://bioimg.org/), a catalogue of virtual machine images for life sciences. *Ola Spjuth (UPPMAX, ELIXIR-SE)*, 30 min.
+[Bioimg.org](https://bioimg.org/), a catalogue of virtual machine images for life sciences. *Ola Spjuth (UPPMAX, ELIXIR-SE)*, [materials](/materials/OlaSpjuth)

 - Workshop in a compute cloud: not that obvious *Markus van Dijk (SURFsara, ELIXIR-NL)*, [materials](/materials/Markus%20van%20Dijk)